OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 metadata, such as the application layer record (HTTP, DNS, etc) an alert was generated for, and elements of the rule.

+The alert is amended with application layer metadata for signatures using application layer keywords.
+It is also the case for protocols over UDP as each single packet is expected to contain a PDU.

+For other signatures, the option ``detect.force-applayer-findtx`` can be used to force the detect engine to find a transaction.
+These signatures need to define an app-layer protocol.
+This transaction is not guaranteed to be the relevant one, depending on your use case and how you define relevant here.
+If there are multiple live transactions, none will get picked up.
+The alert event will have ``"tx_id_forced": true`` to recognize these alerts.

 Metadata::

         - alert: